uchicago-2025-capp30122/30122-project-treehuggers/README.md

 uv run python green_spaces
 ```

-5) After reviewing the data is complete, you can run the following to visualize the data.
+5) After reviewing the data for completeness, you can run the following to visualize the data.
 Copy the url that is generated in the terminal and paste into a browser.
 This will take you to the interactive dashboard.

 ```
 uv run green_spaces/viz/dash_housing_capp.py